You’re probably sick of hearing what you should do because it’s good for you or not do because it’s bad for you.

 We rarely develop interests on our own.
-So find a tribe or at least a few people who are on a similar journey as you.
+So find your tribe or at least a few people who are on a similar journey as you.

 Find inspiration from people who are ahead in the journey.
 Model their behavior so you can progress faster and become genuinely interested.

-If you struggle to keep yourself accountable by your own, find someone who can keep you accountable.
+If you struggle to keep yourself accountable on your own, find someone who can keep you accountable.

-When you can’t find someone else to keep you accountable, you’ve got another tool in your arsenal which will help you coach yourself.
+When you can’t find someone else to keep you accountable, you’ve got another tool in your arsenal that will help you coach yourself.

 The simple act of tracking your behavior (whether it is good or bad) will force you to check your actions.

-You will no longer second guess or make excuses about why you’re not getting the desired results.
+You will no longer make excuses about why you’re not getting the desired results.

 It’s easier to track anything than ever before.
 Some people love to keep things on paper while some like to use technology.